-There’s a good chance your graphics hardwares have been fighting among each other on which resolution to output and cause the Unable to save display settings error.
-So solve this problem, you should make sure your screen resolution is set to the lowest one.
+There’s a good chance your graphics hardwares have been fighting among each other on which resolution to output, hence the Unable to save display settings error.
+If this is the case, you should make sure your screen resolution is set to the lowest one.

 So for example, if you have 3 monitors of resolutions, namely 1900 x 1200, 1600 x 900, 1280 x 800, then you should make sure you set the screen resolution to 1280 x 800 in order for a successful setup.

 - Right-click on any empty space on your desktop and click Screen resolution.

 - In the Resolution section, click the drop-down menu and select the lowest resolution of all the connected monitors.
 Then click Apply > OK.

 - Restart your computer and check if the Unable to save display settings issue has been fixed.
 If no, then move on to Fix 2, below.